ringcentral/ringcentral-api-docs/docs/getting-started/using-sandbox.md

 ## What is the developer sandbox?

 The RingCentral developer sandbox environment is completely separate and segregated environment from production, in which customers access our SLA-backed and highly available communication platform.
-We maintain two separate environments so that developers can better manage the following:
+We maintain two separate environments so that developers and customers can obtain the benefits below.

 #### Benefits of the RingCentral developer sandbox